fleshwheel/freaky/README.md

 prism is a command-line tool converting between audio and image representations of frequency intensity over time.

-a spectrogram is a visual representation of the frequency "spectra" of a signal over time. they are useful for a wide range of audio analysis.
+a spectrogram is a visual representation of the frequency "spectra" of a signal over time. they are useful for a wide range of audio analysis. this tool was created to study the characteristics of PZT crystals as chaotic dynamical systems and their application in reservoir computing.

-this frequency-domain decomposition is somewhat natural given humans' sense of hearing is based on
+this frequency-domain decomposition is somewhat intuitive given that humans percieve sound in the frequency-intensity domain [1].

 ## usage